 All these points have lead us to appreciate that the best curriculum alignment is done by the teacher themselves.
 And given our experience, we have found two ways to make that task easier for you.

-- Option 2: We’ve bundled our simulations by topic, and scaffolded them as part of a ‘core’ or ‘extended’ group of subject-related labs (see the bundles here).
+- Option 2: We’ve bundled our simulations by topic, and scaffolded them as part of a ‘core’ or ‘extended’ group of subject-related labs (see the simulations here).
 We hope this will provide a good starting point on your exploration of our catalog… but do look deeper to see what else is available within your subject area!
 You can also do that by searching by subject in our simulation catalog.

 Here’s a suggested workflow for you to align our simulations to your curriculum: